Sriharsha116/shortenUrl/Notes.md

 First i Installed the python latest version

-when into my root folder
+went  into my root folder

-in the terminal started with
+In the terminal started with
 **python -m venv venv**

 This runs the python interpreter